 6 – Choking Cymbals

 Drummers like to use choking crash cymbals to create really powerful accents.
 This is often used in Rock and Metal and will often be accompanied by the kick drum.
-If your not sure what I mean it's where the drummer will hit a cymbal hard and then quickly grab the cymbal to cut off the crash sound.
+If you’re not sure what I mean, it’s where the drummer will hit a cymbal hard and then quickly grab the cymbal to cut off the crash sound.